juan-carlos-trimino/Docker-Images/Docker.md

 ***
 # [Docker](https://docs.docker.com/)
-Docker provides *an abstraction over the physical machine*; it not only packages the application, but all its dependencies as well.
+Docker provides *an abstraction over the physical machine*; it not only packages the application and all its dependencies, but simplifies distribution as well.

 ## Notes
+1. Docker is built from open source components and has two versions: Community Edition (CE) and Enterprise Edition (EE).
+Docker CE is free and has monthly releases; Docker EE is a paid subscription that comes with extended features and support, and it has quarterly releases.
+2. Docker follows a client-server architecture.
+The Docker client communicates with the Docker daemon/service running on the Docker host over a REST API to perform operations on Docker images and containers.
+3. The Docker daemon supports listening on three types of sockets: UNIX (default), TCP, and FD (file descriptor); only enabling TCP sockets allow the Docker client to communicate with the daemon remotely.
-1. Docker logging is powerful and pluggable, but it only reads log entries from the container's **`console output stream`**.
+4. Docker logging is powerful and pluggable, but it only reads log entries from the container's **`console output stream`**.
-2. Windows Versions<br>
+5. Windows Versions<br>
    Because applications in [Windows Server](https://hub.docker.com/_/microsoft-windows-servercore) containers run processes directly on the host, the version of Windows on the server **`needs to match`** the version of Windows inside the container.
 But if the applications are running in Hyper-V containers, the version of Windows on the server does not need to match the version of Windows inside the container.
-3. [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver) is a minimal operating system built for running apps in containers.
+6. [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver) is a minimal operating system built for running apps in containers.
 It is not a full version of Windows, and it can't be run as the OS on a VM or a physical machine.
 Furthermore, not all Windows apps can run in a Nano Server container.

 ### Version and Info
 To verify the installation.<br>